This event will take place in-person at The Star of the North Retreat Centre (3A St. Vital Ave in St. Albert).

 Melissa Penney, Habitat YEG

 After spending years walking, hiking and driving to photograph birds, Melissa tried something new in 2019.
 She decided to instead make the birds come to her!
-In the last five years she has had 106 species of birds visit her urban Edmonton backyard, and has 84 species visit in 2024 alone!
+In the last five years she has had 108 species of birds visit her urban Edmonton backyard, with 84 species visiting in 2024 alone!

-Melissa’s interests have expanded to gardening, native plants, insects and how it all works together.
-Besides her yard being a Canadian Wildlife Federation certified wildlife friendly habitat, she loves having a space for her amazing family to play, relax and visit with friends.
-When she isn’t working on her own habitat she is a freelance photographer, a mom to three amazing and busy kids, and wife to a fantastic guy who understands her need to live outside more than inside.
+Melissa’s interests have expanded to gardening, native plants, and insects and how they work together to create a diverse wildlife habitat.
+In May of 2025 she published a book to teach people how to create their own backyard habitats.
+A Playground for Birds: How to Turn Your Yard Into an Avian Oasis, has become a local bestseller.
+In addition to her yard being certified by the Canadian Wildlife Federation as a wildlife friendly habitat, she loves having a space for her amazing family to play, relax, and visit with friends.
+When she isn’t working on her own habitat, Melissa is a freelance photographer, a mom to three amazing and busy kids, and wife to a fantastic guy who understands her need to live outside more than inside.

-As a certified organic master gardener, Aida has a strong interest in ecological landscape design to promote and protect environmental health.
-She is also the founder and administrator of the St. Albert Backyard Gardening Group.
+As a certified Organic Master Gardener, she is deeply committed to ecological landscape design and its role in protecting environmental health.
+Aida is also the founder and administrator of St. Albert Backyard Gardening Group.

 Chef Joseph Forest is a professional holistic chef, best-selling cookbook author, and consultant with over 40 years of culinary experience.
 Chef Joseph’s understanding of food as medicine and traditional diets are the foundation of his current and expanding work.
 His passion for cooking expresses itself in the preparation, presentation and teaching of whole food as a path to healing and well-being.
 His appearances on television, radio, and cooking stages have been a source of learning and inspiration for audiences in Canada and the USA.
 Chef Joseph has developed and led farm-to-table culinary programs in BC with Innisfree Farm & Botanical Garden and A Rocha BC Centre.